 You see heaps of shit

-The Organised Tour will take you to a large amount of famous sites and places, so much so, that you will become that annoying pretentious person who points at stuff in movies and TV shows and says, “I’ve been there!” or “I’ve seen that!”
+The Organised Tour will take you to a large amount of famous sites and places, so much so that you will become that annoying pretentious person who points at stuff in movies and TV shows and says, “I’ve been there!” or “I’ve seen that!”

 You will have the time of your life

 There is no doubt about it – you can’t not have fun.

 The price is right

 Initially, when you look at some tours, you might be offended by their cost.
 However, in my opinion, you really do get what you pay for and, ultimately, you’re probably going to spend just as much doing it on your own anyway.
 By the time you factor in accommodation, food, flights, trains, buses, activities, vino etc., shit starts getting pretty exy.
 Also, as you usually pay for these tours a good six months prior to actually doing them, it really doesn’t feel like such a financial burden by the time you get to your desty.

 You win some, you lose some

 You can’t escape a mild-to moderate-illness

-Now I’m no doctor (though incidently I am a med student), but 15-40 days of daily binge drinking, eating pringles and sleeping in a bus/wet tent/16-bed dorm is a sure-fast way of contracting a minor disease, and I’m not just talking about the sexually transmitted kind.
+Now I’m no doctor (though incidentally, I am a med student), but 15-40 days of daily binge drinking, eating pringles and sleeping in a bus/wet tent/16-bed dorm is a sure-fast way of contracting a minor disease.
 You can end up missing out on some sick touristy activities (such as taking suggestive photos with the Leaning Tower of Pisa).
 There’s no rest for the wicked

-- There’s no rest for the wicked
+There’s no rest for the wicked

-That saying, “I just about need a holiday to recover form my holiday,” that I usually hear my mum reciting when Dad drags her away on trips in their Winnebago could not be more true after doing a tour.
+That saying, “I just about need a holiday to recover from my holiday,” that I usually hear my mum reciting when Dad drags her away on trips in their Winnebago could not be more true after doing a tour.
 There’s no lounging about, “downtime” or hours of restful napping: you’re on the move with a constant onslaught of activities 24/7.
 Prepare to be absolutely exhausted at the end of it and to require a good week or so of recovery in a dark quiet room.

-If you’re a useless, unorganised, naïve traveller who wants to see it all and get pissed all the time, the organised tour is for you.
-If you’re a mature, responsible, and travel-savvy tourist with a poor immune system, a dislike of being shunned by locals and ample of available travelling time, stick to your own devices.
+If you’re a useless, unorganised, naïve traveller who wants to see it all and get pissed all the time, then the organised tour is for you.
+If you’re a mature, responsible, and travel-savvy tourist with a poor immune system, a dislike of being shunned by locals and ample supply of available travelling time, stick to your own devices.